- In This Section

 Examples exclude transaction costs and tax considerations.

 Options involve risk and are not suitable for all investors.
-Detailed information on our policies and the risks associated with options can be found in Scottrade's Options Application and Agreement, Brokerage Account Agreement, and Characteristics and Risks of Standardized Options (available at your local Scottrade branch office or from the Options Clearing Corporation at 1-888-OPTIONS or by visiting www.888options.com).
-All option accounts require prior approval by Scottrade.
+Detailed information on our policies and the risks associated with options can be found in the Scottrade Options Application and Agreement, Brokerage Account Agreement, and by downloading the Characteristics and Risks of Standardized Options and Supplements (PDF) from The Options Clearing Corporation, or by requesting a copy from your local branch office.
 Market volatility, volume, and system availability may impact account access and trade execution.
 Supporting documentation for any claims will be supplied upon request.